-If the FCO travel restrictions apply to your destination around the time your group is due to travel, then in the first instance we would work with you to postpone the trip to a later date.
+If the FCDO travel restrictions apply to your destination around the time your group is due to travel, then in the first instance we would work with you to postpone the trip to a later date.
 If that proves impossible, your group is eligible for a refund for the cost of the trip.

-If your trip destination is exempt from the FCO travel advice
+If your trip destination is exempt from the FCDO travel advice

-We understand that some groups might be reluctant to travel.
+We understand that some groups might still be reluctant to travel.
 If so, we will do our best to help you postpone the trip.
 If this isn’t possible, and your group chooses to cancel the trip, then normal cancellations charges apply.
 So if your group is thinking about cancelling, please contact us as soon as possible so that we can talk you through the options and help you decide which is best for your group.

 ABTA offers helpful advice for customers looking to cancel a trip due to coronavirus on their website: https://www.abta.com/news/coronavirus-outbreak